wate-labs/wate/README.md

 Suites have a name and one or more cases.

+> Suite files can be both in JSON or YAML file format.
+The precedence is JSON
+> over YAML in case of same names.

 #### Cases

 A suite consists of one or more cases.
 The cases have one or more requests